 The Board reviews its Risk Management Policy and Framework annually to assist the Company in achieving its risk management objectives.
-These include ensuring the Elders' assets are protected against financial loss, business risks are identified and properly managed, legal and regulatory obligations are satisfied, and business risks are appropriately monitored by the Board.
+These include ensuring Elders' assets are protected against financial loss, business risks are identified and properly managed, legal and regulatory obligations are satisfied, and business risks are appropriately monitored by the Board.

-Such a review was conducted by the Board in the 2015 financial year.
+Such a review was conducted by the Board in the 2016 financial year.

 Under the Risk Management Policy the Board is responsible for oversight of the risk management process and framework.
-Senior executive management has primary responsibility for identification and management of material risks within the Elders' businesses and is accountable to the Board for designing, implementing and monitoring the process of risk management and integrating it into the day to day activities of the Elders' businesses.
-Business Unit Managers are responsible for monitoring and managing key business risks for their respective businesses.
+Senior Executive Management has primary responsibility for identification and management of material risks within Elders' businesses and is accountable to the Board for designing, implementing and monitoring the process of risk management and integrating it into Elders' day to day activities.
+Business unit managers are responsible for monitoring and managing key business risks for their respective businesses.
 All personnel are responsible for managing risks in their respective areas.